ReZeroE/MIPS-Assembler/README.md

 # MIPS-Assembler (CS 2506)
 This program is an assembler implemented in C that supports a subset of instructions in the MIPS32 assembly language.
+The program handles both `.data` and `.text` sections and translates them into raw machine code (binary format).

 ## Supported Instructions
 The program supports a subset of the instructions from the MIPS32 assembly language.
 (28 instructions)